-The Task Inspector window will launch to the left of the view and the task with the error will appear highlighted in yellow.
+The Task Inspector window will launch to the left of the view and the task number with the error will appear highlighted in yellow.
+Below is a view of the Task Inspector pane for this situation.
+The pane information will change depending on the errors for the task, the scheduling mode, information influencing the task and solutions available.

-Repair options will vary on a per task basis, depending on task information available in the software.
-The scheduler must determine the best solution for scheduling issues of task errors.
+Repair options will vary on a per task basis depending on task information available.
+The scheduler must determine the best solution for resolving scheduling issues.
 The lower portion of the Task Inspector lists factors influencing the error.

-At the bottom of the Task Inspector pane is an option to turn off future scheduling warnings for this task.
-If selected, the red squiggles and dots around the Gantt bars for error indication will no longer be visible.
+There is always the option to ignore the errors and allow them to remain in the schedule.
+At the bottom of the Task Inspector pane is an option to turn off future scheduling warnings for a specific task.
+If selected, the red squiggles and dots around the Gantt bars for error indication will no longer be visible when issues arise.

 To close the Task Inspector, click the “X” in the upper right corner of the Task Inspector window.